 I love the Highest with my entire being.

 Sinfonia–aria (alto)–recit (tenor)–aria (bass)–chorale.

 For Whit Monday.

 The question which immediately springs to mind is: why begin this otherwise rather slight work with such a mighty sinfonia one which had, indeed, even been expanded from the original conception.
-All listeners will surely recognise what is probably the best known of all Bach′s concerto movements from Brandenburg 3.
+All listeners will surely recognise what is, perhaps, the best known of all Bach′s concerto movements from Brandenburg 3.
 They may, however, be thrown off track for a moment as the enlarged orchestral sound, three oboes and two horns added to the original strings and continuo, give the immediate impression of an unfamiliar soundscape.

 It is the case that following the completion of his second Leipzig cycle (in which only C 42 enjoyed the luxury of being introduced by a large-scale instrumental piece) Bach increasingly used sinfonias as introductory movements.
 Whether this heralded a change of public taste, a greater availability of, and/or enthusiasm from, his performers or even a deliberate change of strategy by the composer himself is not recorded.
 We do, however, know that very few of these pieces were newly composed.
 On almost every occasion Bach returned to earlier concerti, plundering fast and slow movements as he deemed appropriate.
 It is surprising, though, that he made relatively little use of the Brandenburgs.
 He used less than a fifth of the available movements, turning more to the early violin and keyboard concerti.